-3. RESULTS
+3. Results

 CAMx hourly surface ozone output was compared to data from monitoring stations to assess system performance.
 Year 2006 was chosen due to data availability and the fact that the emissions inventory was designed for simulations of 2006.
 Table 1 shows comparison statistics using each of four Eskom run monitoring stations with data available for this study.

-The Camden station shows best data completeness.
-Standard deviation for observed data is comparable across stations, while similar can be said of the CAMx output.
-However CAMx does not capture as much variability, which is expected due to the relatively coarse model cell size (12kmx12km) when compared to a point on the ground.
-The average bias shows that CAMx under-estimates ozone at all stations; a possible indication of an incomplete emissions inventory.
+Table 1: Statistics for comparison of CCAMCAMx with observed data data is comparable across stations, while similar can be said of the CAMx output.
+However CAMx does not capture variability seen in observed data, which is expected due to the relatively coarse model cell size (12kmx12km) when compared to a point on the ground which is the monitoring station.
+The average bias shows that CAMx underestimates ozone at all stations; a possible indication of an incomplete emissions inventory.
 Correlations also show low similarity between observed and simulated.
 However it should be noted this may be due to a time misalignment with emissions and model time.
 Indeed shifting simulated output two hours ahead improves correlation.